 Tenting (personal tents) and outdoor camping may be allowed in this phase following proper guidance, except when curfews or other restrictions are in place.
 Troops and groups must continue to follow all guidelines as outlined by the In-Person Girl Scout Activity Guidance document.

 At this stage, the dashboard indicates overall improvement within the council jurisdiction.

 Travel MAY be considered depending on the status of both home and destination of the traveling group.
 Travel is defined as an extended trip that involves complex planning and more than two-nights away from home.
 Volunteers must continue to monitor council guidance for travel restriction status and whether it is lifted.
-Carpooling is allowed at this stage.
-Please follow the guidelines for carpooling found in the most recent version of In-Person Girl Scout Activity Guidance.
+Carpooling is not encouraged but is permissible at this stage when following the guidelines for carpooling found in the most recent version of In-Person Girl Scout Activity Guidance.